TAA-DSA/TAA-DSA/README.md

 - 👋 Hello, I’m Tasdeed.
 - 🚀 Proficient in JavaScript & Python programming languages.
 - 🚀 Currently engaged in full-stack software development.
-- 🚀 Interested in delving into the realms of machine learning and AI.
+- 🚀 Interested in learning about and working on machine learning and AI.

 <!---